-Designation Code 10088 It is that time of year again when the Combined Federal Campaign (CFC) is in full swing!
+Designation Code 10088

+It is that time of year again when the Combined Federal Campaign (CFC) is in full swing!
 This is an annual fundraising effort that gives federal employees the opportunity to donate to their favorite nonprofit organizations.

 All of us in the PWS community are passionate about enhancing the quality of life of our children and our families.
 Participating and/or encouraging our family and friends to participate in the Combined Federal Campaign is just one more way to support the research, education, advocacy and support provided through PWSA (USA).
 If you are a federal employee or have family members or friends who are federal employees, please ask them to consider a donation to PWSA (USA).
 Our CFC designation code is 10088.

 Thank you!

-PWSA (USA) Conference 2011 Plan Ahead!
+PWSA (USA) Conference 2011

-The planning committee for our upcoming conference to be held November 11-13, 2011, in Orlando, Florida is hard at work!

-The site of the conference will be the Buena Vista Palace Hotel, located on Walt Disney World property across the street from the Downtown Disney Marketplace.
+A contract has been signed with the hotel for our upcoming conference to be held November 11-13, 2011, in Orlando, Florida!
+The Buena Vista Palace Hotel is located on Walt Disney World property across the street from the Downtown Disney Marketplace.
 The hotel sits on 27 beautifully landscaped acres just 20 minutes from the Orlando International Airport.
+For a photo tour of the hotel, please visit: www.

+buenavistapalace.com.

-For a photo tour of the hotel, please visit www. buenavistapalace.com.
-The Scientific and Providers Conferences will be held on November 11th, followed by two days of stimulating speakers and informative sessions for our families that includes exciting, fun-filled YIP and YAP Programs.
+The Scientific and Providers Conferences will be held on November 11, followed by two days of stimulating speakers and informative sessions for our families that includes exciting, fun-filled YIP and YAP Programs.
 Save the date and mark your calendars now!

-Watch the PWSA (USA) web site and The Gathered View for further details as they develop.
-Making reservations under the PWSA (USA) conference group rate will be provided soon.
-Please make your reservations under the group name after this information is given.
+Details for making reservations under the PWSA (USA) conference group rate will be provided soon.
+Please make your reservations at (800) 926-4797 and ask for Debi Applebee.

 YAHOO!
 PWS is Connected!